FuelLabs/sway/docs/src/basics/structs_tuples_and_enums.md

-# Structs, Tuples & Enums
+# Structs, Tuples, and Enums

 ## Structs